 The BIS programme helps foster new actions of collaboration with priority partners and regions via increasing mobility of lecturers, researchers, administrative staff and students.

-Proposals can be submitted at any time using the section "submit your application" (see below ) and will be evaluated three times a year according to the followin calendar:
+Proposals can be submitted at any time using the section "submit your application" (see below) and will be evaluated by an ad hoc evaluation committee.

 This program has two components:

 - The BIS Helpdesk Targeted Regions (call for proposal), which promotes collaboration projects with the top universities of 8 key regions :